- No events

 If you're interested in study abroad or other opportunities in Israel, be sure to check out the new MASA Program Finder.
 MASA creates innovative long-term Israel programs to get more students to choose Israel as their study abroad option.

-Project Interchange, a non-profit institute of the AJC, develops and conducts educational seminars in Israel for current & emerging leaders.
-Internships are available for Media Relations, International Programs, and United States Programs.
+Project Interchange, an educational institute of the AJC, brings opinion leaders and policy makers to Israel for a week of intensive travel and learning.
+Internships available for Media Relations, International Programs, and United States Programs.